 Upon receiving the prescription, the medication is then prepared at the dispensing pharmacy as it would be at a regular high street pharmacy.

 The chemist will then deliver the prescribed item to the customer, usually via secure or tracked courier.

 A pharmacy has a duty to protect the discretion and privacy of the person who is ordering the medication, and will therefore be obliged to package the item so that it does not expose details of the contents.

-They will then ask the patient a number of questions and assess their condition, and issue a prescription for ED medication, where suitable.
+During a consultation, a doctor will ask the patient a number of questions and assess their condition, and issue a prescription for ED medication where suitable.

-Perhaps the main advantage of this method is that the patient can secure access to the medication right away, and not have to wait until the next morning for it to be delivered.
+One obvious advantage of buying ED treatment from a pharmacy in person is that the patient can secure access to the medication right away, and not have to wait until the next morning for it to be delivered.

 Some people who have been with the same GP for a number of years may also feel more at ease having their case assessed by a familiar person.